mvolkmann/blog/src/nushell.md

 Iteration over the elements of a list is implemented with the `each` command.
 Its syntax is `echo some-list | each { block }`.
-The block can use the special variable `$it` to access the current element in the iteration.
+The block can use the special variable `$it` to access the current item in the iteration.
 For example:

 ```bash